by W. B. Meitei, PhD

 \[\left\| \mathbf{X} \right\|^{2} = \sum_{i = 1}^{p}X_{i}^{2}\]

-1. Stein’s Shrinkage Prior (informal form): A prior that favours shrinkage can be thought of as having density proportional to
+- Stein’s Shrinkage Prior (informal form): A prior that favors shrinkage can be thought of as having density proportional to

 \[\pi(\theta) \propto \left\| \theta \right\|^{- (p - 2)}\]

-• If we have multiple parameters (e.g., treatment effects for different groups), the James-Stein estimator will pull extreme observed estimates back towards the overall mean, decreasing the overall estimation error.
+- If we have multiple parameters (e.g., treatment effects across different groups), the James-Stein estimator pulls extreme observed estimates back towards the overall mean, thereby decreasing overall estimation error.

-• This approach improves over treating parameters independently, especially when ≥ 3.
+- This approach improves over treating parameters independently, especially when p ≥ 3.

 Connection to empirical Bayes

-2. The James-Stein estimator can be interpreted as an empirical Bayes estimator where the prior variance is estimated from the data, shrinking individual estimates toward a common mean or zero.
+- The James-Stein estimator can be interpreted as an empirical Bayes estimator in which the prior variance is estimated from the data, thereby shrinking individual estimates toward a common mean or zero.

 Connection to hierarchical modelling

-3. The hierarchical Bayesian framework generalises Stein’s shrinkage by placing priors on hyperparameters, allowing flexible and data-driven shrinkage through Markov Chain Monte Carlo or other Bayesian inference methods
+- The hierarchical Bayesian framework generalizes Stein’s shrinkage by placing priors on hyperparameters, allowing flexible and data-driven shrinkage through Markov Chain Monte Carlo or other Bayesian inference methods

 Suggested Readings: